 Designed as a centre for art, discussion and social inclusion, the CaixaForum is an intriguing place to visit during a holiday in Madrid.
 With a room at the Radisson Blu Hotel, Madrid Prado, you have a hotel in Madrid City centre, only a few minutes walk from the CaixaForum and several other Madrid art institutions.

-CaixaForum is a landmark building on the famous 'art walk' - the Paseo del Prado in Madrid.
-Nestled between world-famous galleries such as the Museo del Prado, the Thyssen-Bornemisza Museum and the Museo Reina Sofía, the distinctive building and 'vertical garden' of the CaixaForum will be hard to miss.
+The CaixaForum is a landmark building on the famous 'art walk' - the Paseo del Prado in Madrid.
+Nested between world-famous galleries such as the Museo del Prado, the Thyssen-Bornemisza Museum and the Museo Reina Sofía, the distinctive building and 'vertical garden' of the CaixaForum will be hard to miss.

 Events and conferences

-Although primarily a post-modern art gallery, the Caixaforum houses a range of art from throughout the ages - from ancient artworks through to latter-day avant-garde masterworks.
-CaixaForum offers more than just an art gallery though, including a calendar packed with events, workshops and activities for all the family.
+Although primarily a post-modern art gallery, the CaixaForum houses a range of art from throughout the ages - from ancient artworks through to latter-day avant-garde masterworks.
+CaixaForum offers more than just an art gallery though, including a calendar packed with events, workshops and activities for everyone.

 Visiting CaixaForum in Madrid

-CaixaForum is designed to be an art space accessible to all and therefore admission to the gallery is free.
-Opening times are 10am to 8pm, and the nearest metro stations are Banco de España and Atocha.
+The CaixaForum is designed to be an art space accessible to all and therefore admission to the gallery is free.
+Opening times are 10:00 to 20:00, and the nearest metro stations are Banco de España, Atocha and Anton Martin.

 Book a room at the Radisson Blu Hotel, Madrid Prado.